Ankushr785/Text-Processing/README.md

 Use the text to features script to understand the different ways in which you can convert your text data to analyzable features.

 The text_matching script includes codes for Levenshtein matching as well Cosine Matching.
-Levenhtein Matching - The number of changes that need to be made to document A to convert it to document B. Allowable transformations: Insertion, Deletion and single Substitution.
+Levenshtein Matching - The number of changes that need to be made to document A to convert it to document B. Allowable transformations: Insertion, Deletion and single Substitution.